nmshd/documentation/_docs_use-cases/use-case-transport-load-token-created-by-others.md

 {% include properties_list.html %}

-This use-case intends to load a peer's [Token]({% link _docs_integrate/data-model-overview.md %}#token) from the Backbone by a given reference to the Token.
+This use case intends to load a peer's [Token]({% link _docs_integrate/data-model-overview.md %}#token) from the Backbone by a given reference to the Token.

 ## Parameters